-xdirect: bool, optional
+xdirect : bool, optional

 If True and source and receiver are in the same layer, the direct field is calculated analytically in the frequency domain, if False it is calculated in the wavenumber domain.
-Defaults to True.
+Defaults to True. ht : { 'fht', 'qwe', 'quad' }, optional htarg : dict or list, optional

-Flag to choose either the Fast Hankel Transform (FHT), the Quadrature-With-Extrapolation (QWE), or a simple Quadrature (QUAD) for the Hankel transform.
+Flag to choose either the Digital Linear Filter method (FHT, Fast Hankel Transform), the Quadrature-With-Extrapolation (QWE), or a simple Quadrature (QUAD) for the Hankel transform.
 Defaults to 'fht'.